cpswarm/sensing_actuation/area_provider/README.md

 * `area/get_rotation` ([cpswarm_msgs/GetDouble](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetDouble.html))
   Get the rotation required to align the lower boundary of the area horizontally assuming a quadrilateral area.
 Returns the angle that the bottom edge of the area is rotated with respect to the x-axis.
 * `area/out_of_bounds` ([cpswarm_msgs/OutOfBounds](https://cpswarm.github.io/cpswarm_msgs/html/srv/OutOfBounds.html))
   Determine whether a position is within the area using the winding number algorithm.
 Returns true, if the position is outside of the area, false otherwise.
+Points on the boundary are not considered to be out of bounds.

 #### Services Called
 * `gps/fix_to_pose` ([cpswarm_msgs/FixToPose](https://cpswarm.github.io/cpswarm_msgs/html/srv/FixToPose.html))